sanjana3012/testbedFederationWebGme/README.md

       ```
 ## Dependencies and deployment
 Once you have all the preqreuisities, we can get to the fun part!
-- To run my project, first clone it using :
+- To run my tool, first clone it using :

 ```
 git clone https://github.com/sanjana3012/mic_mini_project.git